percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

-User Agent would send an INVITE message containing SDP for the media session along with the endpoint's certificate fingerprint, which can be signed using the procedures described in [@RFC4474] for the benefit of forwarding the message to other entities.
+User Agent would send an INVITE message containing SDP for the media session along with the endpoint's certificate fingerprint, which can be signed using the procedures described in [@RFC4474] for the benefit of forwarding the message to other entities by the Focus [@RFC4353].
 Other entities can now verify the fingerprints match the certificates found in the DTLS-SRTP connections to find the identity of the far end of the DTLS-SRTP connection and check that is the authorized entity.